MediaArea/MediaConch_SourceCode/Documentation/REST.md

 #### Analyze

-Json format for the parameters.
+JSON format for the parameters.

 ##### Request